Is your workout making you look older?

 Fitness fanatics who love working out in the great outdoors put themselves at risk of sun damage, which can cause an array of skin problems, including premature wrinkling.
 That is why it is always important to wear sunscreen, even if you are going out for a jog in the winter.
 If the sun is out, it can negatively affect your skin, so make sure to slather on a lotion that has an SPF of 50 or higher when heading out for some fresh air.

 Of course, hindsight is always twenty-twenty, so even if you start protecting your skin now, failing to do so in your younger years could mean that you have to deal with wrinkles on your face.
-Fortunately, anti-wrinkle injections and good skincare can help treat these premature signs of aging to help your exterior match the youthfulness you feel on the inside.
+Fortunately, anti-wrinkle injections and good skincare can help treat these premature signs of ageing to help your exterior match the youthfulness you feel on the inside.